|Biography Felipe Otondo|

 In 2005 he pursued his composition studies at the University of York in England with Ambrose Field and Roger Marsh focusing on electroacoustic composition and music theatre.
 His works have been performed in festivals and events in more than 30 countries across Europe, Asia and the Americas and received, among others, the first prize at the 2008 Citta di Udine International Composition Competition, the first prize at the 2012 Radio France International Quartz prize, the first prize at the 2013 Musica Nova competition in Prague and the first prize at the 2016 Citta di Udine International Composition Competition in Udine, Italy.
 He also collaborated with Neil Sorrell in the music for the BAFTA-award winning radio play The Glass Man commissioned by BBC radio 4.
 His research work has been published in various peer-reviewed journals like Organised Sound, Computer Music Journal, Acta Acustica and the Journal of Music, Technology and Education.

-Felipe is currently a Senior Lecturer at the Universidad Austral in Chile, where he is developing a pilot research project exploring creative applications of spatial sound in contemporary dance funded by the Chilean National Commission for Scientific Research and Technology (CONICYT).
-His research interests involve critical listening, field recordings, spatial sound, electronic music and interdisciplinary collaborations.
+Felipe is currently a Senior Lecturer at the Universidad Austral in Chile, where he is developing the Soundlapse project, a large scale interdisciplinary collaboration exploring wetland soundscapes in the city of Valdivia.
+His current research interests involve critical listening, field recordings, spatial sound, electronic music and sound installations.
 His music is released by the British label Sargasso.